laroche/tastyworks-pnl/README.md

 - __term_loss__: how much does this transaction contribute to losses in future contracts ('Verlustverrechnungstopf Termingeschäfte')
 - __tax_free__: are further currency changes tax free (German: steuerneutral)

-Please note that I am not personally using this CSV/Excel output, so please give feedback on what/how this data is output and make sure you review the data before using it.

 TODO